 The recurring fee hikes can be explained by a couple of key factors:

-- Inflation: Inflation affects the entire Australian economy.
+- Inflation: inflation affects the entire Australian economy.
 Fee adjustments help offset the currency’s devaluation and administrative costs.

-- Administrative costs: Visa applications involve substantial administrative work for the Australian government, including document checks, system maintenance, and staffing.
+- Administrative costs: visa applications involve substantial administrative work for the Australian government, including document checks, system maintenance, and staffing.

 Tips for managing your WHV budget